WELCOME VIDEO: Mass Communication Chair Holli Haerr

 Bachelor of Science (B.S.)
 Degree

-The Mass Communication program leads to a Bachelor of Science degree (B.S.), and is designed for students interested in a career in broadcasting, journalism, audio recording technology and live entertainment and media production.
-It focuses on new technologies, such as multi-media communication platforms used to distribute information.
-Its curriculum is designed to improve students’ verbal, written and critical thinking skills while being stimulating and creating engaging opportunities for academic development.
+The Mass Communication program leads to a Bachelor of Science degree (B.S.).
+Students interested in a career in broadcasting, journalism, audio recording technology and live entertainment and media production thrive in this degree program.
+The curriculum focuses on new technologies, such as multi-media communication platforms used to distribute information.
+The courses integrate academic objectives designed to improve students’ verbal, written and critical thinking skills.
+Additionally, stimulating and engaging opportunities abound in the program for students’ professional and academic development.

-Students pursuing the Mass Communication degree program learn from professors with experience in the mass media fields such as television production, radio station operation, internet broadcasting and communication, and live show production.
-They also get hands-on experience with the college radio station, WFTU, live sports, news and events broadcasts, and by writing for The Record Online, the institution’s newspaper.
-Selected practicums and internships provide Mass Communication students with professional training and real-life experiences necessary to pursue a career in all of these exciting and ever-changing Mass Communication industries.
+Further, students pursuing the Mass Communication degree program learn from experienced professors in the mass media fields such as television production, radio station operation, internet broadcasting, communication, and live show production.
+Also, they get hands-on experience with the Internet web-based streaming service of Five Towns College, The FTC SOUND STREAM, as well as live sports, news and events’ broadcasts.
+By writing for The Record Online, the institution’s student-run newspaper, students get real-world journalism experience.
+In addition, selected practicums and internships provide Mass Communication students with professional training and experiences necessary to pursue a career in all of these exciting and ever-changing Mass Communication industries.
+Thrive at Five Towns College by exploring the Mass Communication program and the concentrations below.

 Broadcasting Concentration

 The Broadcasting Concentration is designed to build upon the Mass Communication degree by adding specialized proficiencies that focus on Broadcast Journalism as a career.
-It is geared towards students who are interested in being on-air or working behind the scenes in radio, television and live event productions.
-Professionals in the industry share their knowledge as guest speakers, while field trips to commercial stations are exciting and anticipated activities for students.
+It is geared towards students interested in being on-air or working behind the scenes in radio, television and live event productions.
+Professionals in the industry share their knowledge as guest speakers.
+In addition, students learn more by participating in field trips to commercial stations and other similar venues.

-Broadcast Journalism students play an important role in the live transmission of sports, concerts, theatrical presentations and special events at Five Towns College.
+Broadcast Journalism students play an important role in the live transmission of sports, concerts, theatrical presentations and special events at Five Towns College and support the Sound Athletic program’s operations, too.

 Audio Recording Technology Concentration